PSP-Archive/ARK-4/README.md

 <details>
 <summary> <b> Custom Launcher Themes </b> </summary>
 <p>

+You can add themes by copying the `THEME.ARK` and `resources` folder from your selected theme to `??0:/PSP/SAVEDATA/ARK_01234/`

 <i>Orbs are animations and not part of the actual Themes </i>